utamilah/to_oz/readme.md

 ## To Oz?
 To Oz!

 Follow the steps below.

-Copy and paste your terminal commands into a github issue on this repository, like this one: https://github.com/ga-dc/to_oz/issues/1
+Copy and paste your terminal commands into the solution.txt file provided in this repository.

 [Queue the music](http://thewizardofoz.warnerbros.com/)